-Whilst Iceland has no trouble in giving travellers a reason to visit all year round, the seasons vary hugely due to how north the country sits.
-Iceland's geographical position not only affects the weather, but also the hours of daylight that you will expect to have.
-These, alongside the best times to see the Northern Lights, are crucial factors deciding when to go to Iceland.
-Read on to find out the best time of year to travel to Iceland.
+Whilst Iceland has no trouble giving travelers a reason to visit all year round, the seasons vary hugely, due to how north the country sits.
+Iceland's geographical position not only affects the weather, but also the hours of daylight you can expect to have.
+These, alongside the best times to see the Aurora Borealis, or Northern Lights, are crucial factors in deciding when to go to Iceland.

 Continue reading to find out more about...

-Major natural phenomenons aside, Iceland is covered in dramatic natural landscapes and makes the perfect adventure playground for hikers, horse riders and those who love exploring the great outdoors.
-So when deciding when to visit Iceland, pick out what you really want to see, and then research the best time of year to experience those natural treats.
+Major natural phenomena aside, Iceland is covered in dramatic natural landscapes and makes the perfect adventure playground for hikers, horse riders, and those who love exploring the great outdoors.
+So if you’re trying to figure out when to visit Iceland, pick out what you really want to see and do, then read on to find out the ideal time to go:

 Average temperature and rainfall